solnet-cloud/docker-keepalived/README.md

 # docker-keepalived

-    Please note the following for this build:

-    - I will be providing a script that provides the --enable-check functionality but due to time constraints this has not been implemented just yet.
-Please do not use the --enable-check flag until this has been fixed.

 Keepalived is a routing software designed to provide simple and robust facilities for loadbalancing and high-availability to Linux system and Linux based infrastructures.
 This container providers a mechanism to provide a highly avaliable IP address via the VRRP protocol.
 VRRP is a fundamental brick for router failover.

 More details on the Keepalived can be found at the project's website at http://keepalived.org/